galaxyproject/galaxy-hub/src/support/metadata/index.md

 ### **If problems persist**

-Your error may not really be related to metadata, or changing metadat may not be enough.
-Review the **other FAQ solutions back at the [Support hub under *Troubleshooting*]((/src/support/#troubleshooting)** for more help.
+Your error may not really be related to metadata, or changing metadat may not be enough to resolve the input/tool usage problems.
+Review the other **[FAQ solutions](/src/support/#troubleshooting)** for more data input help.
+Review the **[Galaxy Tutorials](/src/support/learn/index.md)** for tool usage help.